-Audit procedures addressing the key audit matter

-Our audit procedures included:

-- understanding the estimation process adopted to measure these provisions; - analysing the reasonableness of the main assumptions underlying the reports prepared by the group companies' technical personnel about the scheduling, nature and costs of extraordinary maintenance, repairs and replacements; - checking the accuracy and completeness of the data used for the estimates; - analysing the reasonableness of the discount rate applied to these provisions: - checking the accuracy of the calculations made to determine these provisions; - checking the previous years estimates retrospectively, including by analysing any discrepancies between the costs incurred and the previous estimates; - assessing the appropriateness of the disclosures provided in the notes and their compliance with the International Financial Reporting Standards endorsed by the European Union.
+Key audit matter Audit procedures addressing the key audit matter The consolidated financial statements at 31 December 2021 include provisions for renovation of airport infrastructure of \in 216.8 million (whose non-current and current shares amount to \in 161.7 million and \in 55.1 million, respectively).
+Our audit procedures included: understanding the estimation process adopted to measure these provisions; analysing the reasonableness of the main assumptions underlying the reports prepared by the group companies' technical personnel about the scheduling, nature and costs of extraordinary maintenance, repairs and replacements; These provisions include the present value of the updated estimate of charges to be incurred by the group for its contractual obligation as concession manager to ensure the due functionality and safety of the airport infrastructure.
+The assessment of these provisions is, by its very nature, complex and highly uncertain, since it may be affected by various factors and assumptions, including technical assumptions about extraordinary maintenance, repairs and replacements of components.
+Specifically, assumptions are made about the nature, timing and costs of the work to be performed and the discounting of such costs on the basis of when the work will be performed.
+For the above reasons, we believe that the measurement of the provisions for renovation of airport infrastructure is a key audit matter. checking the accuracy and completeness of the data used for the estimates; analysing the reasonableness of the discount rate applied to these provisions; checking the accuracy of the calculations made to determine these provisions; checking the previous years estimates retrospectively, including by analysing any discrepancies between the costs incurred and the previous estimates; assessing the appropriateness of the disclosures provided in the notes and their compliance with the International Financial Reporting Standards endorsed by the European Union.